emmoscript/Project-Guru99/README.md

 ## AT Project 4
 ### Guru99 - Demo Banking Site Automation Testing
 This Guru99 project is to ensure that all the activities and functionalities of demo banking software run smoothly with no errors and remain protected.
+Banking software performs various functions like transferring and depositing funds, balance inquiry, transaction history, withdrawal and so on.
 #### Test Cases

 1. Test Cases dealing with login - 05